HanKruiger/hankruiger.com/content/now.md

 I'm reading:

 - *The History of Bees* by Maja Lunde
-- *Harry Potter and the Prisoner of Azkaban* by J.K.
+- *Harry Potter and the Goblet of Fire* by J.K.
 Rowling

 ## Listening
 Mentionable recent podcast episodes: